zauziii/zauziii/README.md

 - 👀 I’m interested in statistical analysis, machine learning and such.
 - 🌱 I use R for most of work and I am comfortable with python.
 - 💞️ Keep moving.
-- 📫 How to reach me ...
+- 📫 Please check my LinkedIn for more information.

 <!---
 zauziii/zauziii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.